 7. Keep a list on the fridge or in your phone of 10 go-to snacks.

 Review your list before grocery shopping to make sure you keep them in stock.
 Healthy energy bars that are wholesome and high in fiber can be a life saver if you’re out and about with baby.

 Fill your pantry with non-perishable yet healthy foods for breastfeeding.
 You can use these when you don’t have the time to go to the grocery store.
 These pantry items will come in handy for “throw something together” style meals.
 Here are 5 Easy Meal Ideas to Beat the Dinner Time Dilemma.

-Now you should know the answer to whether or not breastfeeding makes you hungry.
-It sure does!
+So does breast feeding make you hungry?
+It’s safe to say the clear answer is yes.
 Being a new mom is hard, but proper nutrition doesn’t have to be.
 With a little organization, you can healthfully satisfy your hunger, enjoy delicious family meals, and never miss a moment to bond with your newborn.
 Keep calm and breastfeed on.